Issues Identification & Prioritization

 Issue Identification and Prioritization addresses the issues an initiative is facing, and prepares the organization to manage them before they adversely affect the outcomes.

-- Identify the issues the initiative is currently facing.
+- Identify and categorize the issues the initiative is currently facing.

 - Discuss rationale/insights, identify ownership of the issues and set the status.